AlanD20/collection-management/README.md

 #### Everyone:
 - Search including tag search.
 - View items.
-- Comments, likes are unavailable.
+- Can not post comments, likes, but they are viewable by everyone.

 #### Auth Users:
 - Manage its own items.